hcrypt-project/libScarab/README.md

 fhe_halfadd(mpz_t sum, mpz_t c_out, mpz_t a, mpz_t b, fhe_pk_t pk);  // Add with carry out
 ```

+## Uninstall

+    $ sudo make uninstall

+will remove the library from <code>/usr/local/lib</code>.

+### Uninstall dependencies

+If you used <code>./scripts/install-dependencies</code>, you can uninstall them using

+   $ ./scripts/uninstall-dependencies

+This will basically call <code>sudo make uninstall</code> for each of GMP, MPFR and MPIR and undo the commands executed for the installation of Flint.

 # References

 [1] C. Gentry, A fully homomorphic encryption scheme